MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 # Confluence Cloud Graph Connector (Preview)

-Confluence Cloud Graph connector allows your organization to index Confluence pages.
-After you configure the connector and index content from the Confluence site, end users can search for those content in Microsoft Search.
+Confluence Cloud Graph connector allows your organization to index Confluence content.
+After you configure the connector and index data from the Confluence site, end users can search for those content in Microsoft Search.

 >[!NOTE]
 >Confluence Cloud Graph Connector is in preview.
 If you wish to get early access to try it, sign up using [<b> this form </b>](https://forms.office.com/r/duLxv8Nf8U).

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence Cloud Graph connector.
 It supplements the general instructions provided in the [Set up your Graph connector](configure-connector.md) article.
 If you have not already done so, read the entire Set up your Graph Connector article to understand the general setup process.

-Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only ServiceNow Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).
+Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence Cloud Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

 ## Before you get started